 If your income is made up of a combination of benefits and wages it is possible you will have some disposable income.
-In these circumstances you may have to start an IPA.
+In these circumstances you may have make payments towards your debts.

 If you are living with a Spouse or Partner they are not responsible for paying your debt.
 However you must declare their income and living expenses on your application form.
 This allows the OR to calculate the full household disposable income.

 Where there is none you will not be asked to make further payments.
 Any positive figure is split proportionally between you and your partner relative to what you contribute towards the income.
 You will have to pay your share into an IPA.